setheliot/eks_auto_mode/docs/cleanup.md

-# Tear-down (clean up) all the resources created - explained
+# Tear-down (clean up) all the resources - explained

 We enforce the following specific order of destruction:
 * `Deployment` → `PersistentVolumeClaim` → EKS Cluster

-`terraform destroy` requires this order for a clean removal, as the cluster controllers handle necessary cleanup operations.
+This is the order required for a clean removal when using `terraform destroy`.
+This allows the cluster controllers to handle necessary cleanup operations.
-1. Remove the Deployment first to allow cluster controllers to properly delete the pods.
+1. Remove the `Deployment` first to allow cluster controllers to properly delete the pods.
    - Pods must be deleted before the `PersistentVolumeClaim`; otherwise, the deletion process will hang.
 1. Remove the `PersistentVolumeClaim` while the cluster is still active to ensure controllers properly detach and delete the EBS volume.
 1. Then delete everything else.